erickveil/erickveil.github.com/_posts/2023-09-04-How-To-Design-a-MVI-Project-pt2.md

 - The button now has a custom color (a deeper shade of purple) and rounded corners, achieved through the `shape` and `colors` parameters in the `Button` composable.
 - The result text is placed inside a `Surface` composable, which allows for custom shape and color.
 This gives the text's container rounded corners and a distinct background color for differentiation.
 - The `fillMaxWidth` modifier is applied to both the button and the text container, ensuring they span the width of the screen with some margin on each side for padding.
-- The `padding` inside the text container ensures the text is left-justified and has space to breathe, while the `fillMaxWidth` modifier inside the `Text` composable ensures proper text wrapping.
+- The `padding` inside the text container makes it so the text is left-justified and has space to breathe, while the `fillMaxWidth` modifier inside the `Text` composable makes it so proper text wrapping.

 ### 3. Look at the View